XPRIZE/GLEXP-Team-The-Linguaculturalists/README.md

 #### Localization

-Phoenicia will be able to include "Locale Packs" which provide unique artwork, sounds, letter and word assets specific to a targeted community.
+Phoenicia is powered by "Locale Packs" which provide unique artwork, sounds, letter and word assets specific to a targeted community.
 In addition, each locale will have it's own specific progression of letters and words defined for that locale.

-*Once this localization support is working, more information will be added here about contributing to a locale pack*
+You can learn how to build your own Locale Pack by reading our [Localization](docs/Localization.md) guide.

 ## Contributing